By Richard / Review, Feliks Audio, $1000+, Tube Amplifiers, Tube Amplifiers / April 3, 2021

 -------

 I started my audiophile journey in 2015.
 Everything began when I picked up Audio-GD’s NFB 15.32 with TXCO upgrades.
-Judging from reviews, this would be a fine first DAC/Amp to have.
+Judging from reviews I’d read, this would be a fine first DAC/Amp to have.
+I had it for some time before selling it for what in hindsight may have been an overheating issue.

 Technical Specifications